-(Deliver to Faculty Relations - Millican Hall 338)
+(Deliver to Academic Affairs Faculty Relations - Millican Hall 3318)

-I. This grievance was received by the University on (date).

-Delivered by (check one):

-personal delivery;

-certified or registered return receipt requested mail;

-fax - original document containing grievant's & grievance representative's signature (if applicable) must be received by Faculty Relations as soon as possible; other (please specify:).

-GRIEVANT

-NAME: MAILING ADDRESS:

-in hen to he bittebb.

-EMAIL:

-COLLEGE: DEPARTMENT:

-OFFICE P HONE:

-GRIEVANCE REPRESENTATIVE

-(if elected by grievant as per Section III)

-EMAIL: COLLEGE:

-OFFICE PHONE:

-If grievant is represented by the UFF or legal counsel, all university communications should go to the grievant's representative unless otherwise agreed to in writing by the grievant and grievant's representative.
+I. This grievance was received by the University on Delivered by (check one): personal delivery; certified or registered return receipt requested mail; fax - original document containing grievant's & grievant nce representative's signature (if applicable) must be received by Faculty Relations CCAS as soon as possible; other (please specify: ).
+GRIEVANT GRIEVANCE REPRESENTATIVE (if elected by grievant as per Section III) NameAME: MAILING Mailing ADDRESS dress: NAMEName: MailingAILING ADDRESSddress: EMAILemail: EMAILemail: CollegeOLLEGE: DepartmentEPARTMENT: CollegeOLLEGE: DepartmentEPARTMENT: Phone OFFICE PHONE: Phone OFFICE PHONE: If grievant is represented by the UFF or legal counsel, all university communepresentative. unications should go to the grievant's representative unless otherwise agreed to in writing by the grievant and grievant's II.
+GRIEVANCE Article(s) and Section(s) of the Agreement allegedly violated (If necessary, attach additional page): of).
+Please bBe specific and include as much detail as possible to clarify the issues.
+Use additional sheets of paper if necessary Remedy Sought (Please attach additional sheets of paper, if necessary): III.

-II.
-GRIEVANCE

-Article(s) and Section(s) of the Agreement allegedly violated (If necessary, attach additional page):

-Statement of grievance (must include date of acts or omissions complained of).
-Please be specific and include as much detail as possible to clarify the issues.
-Use additional sheets of paper if necessary and attach supporting documents.

-Remedy Sought (Please attach additional sheets of paper, if necessary):

-III.
 AUTHORIZATION

+Compensation and Labor Committee Meeting - New Business
-I will be represented in this grievance by: (check one - representative must sign on appropriate line):

-I (do)(do not)want a postponement for up to 30 days to seek informal resolution of this grievance.
+I will be represented in this grievance by: (check one - representative must sign on appropriating hment A UFF Legal Counsel Myself I (do)(do not)want a postponement for up to 30 days to seek informal resolution of this grievance.
 I UNDERSTAND AND AGREE THAT BY FILING THIS GRIEVANCE, I WAIVE WHATEVER RIGHTS I MAY HAVE UNDER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGARD TO THE MATTERS I HAVE RAISED HEREIN AND UNDER ALL OTHER UNIVERSITY PROCEDURES WHICH MAY BE AVAILABLE TO ADDRESS THESE MATTERS.

-Signature of Grievant

-(Grievant must sign if grievance is to be processed.)
+Signature of Grievant (Grievant must sign if grievance is to be processed.)